 (Whose idea was this, exactly?)

 Ben Larrison is a comedy person and writer living in Chicago.
 He has made things like the #SquirrelTruth CTA ad campaign (a.k.a. the Chicago Transit Project), the Dunk Contest of the Century of the World, the @ChicagoVentra Twitter feed, ListOfMyWebsites.com, and also some other stuff.
-He does comedy at the Annoyance Theatre, iO Chicago, Playground Theater, and is an alum of the Second City Training Center House Ensemble.
+He does comedy at the Annoyance Theatre, The Second City, and iO Chicago.
 If you want to, you can follow him on Twitter or check out his website.